DavidJCobb/DovahKit/HOW TO CONTRIBUTE.md

 The help manual (when we create one...) is licensed under CC0 so that people can share excerpts, etc., without having to bundle any raw source files or program code used to create and publish the help manual.
 That is: if we design the help manual so that it is initially written in a raw format, with a program used to generate human-readable HTML, users should not have to bundle that program and its source in order to share the help manual or excerpts from the manual.

-Everything else is under GPLv3, which stipulates that:
+Other contributions are under GPLv3, which stipulates that:

 * Users can redistribute the program without having to ask for permission.
 * Users can create their own forks of the program without having to ask for permission.